typesense/typesense-website/docs/source/index.html.md

         <td>prefix_sort_field</td>
         <td>false</td>
         <td>
-            Name of the unsigned <code>int32</code> field whose value should be used to sort terms that share the same prefix during prefix searches.
+            Name of the numeric field whose value should be used to sort terms that share the same prefix during prefix searches.
 If this field is not provided tokens sharing the same prefix are ordered based on their frequency of occurrence in the collection. <strong>Recommended for autocomplete use cases.</strong>
         </td>